 You can change a Spacing value back to the default by selecting the value in the grid and deleting it.
 An explicit value can be removed by deleting it.

 Import Spacings Rules using CSV Format Files

-From within the Net Class dialog, you can import Net Class names and Class to Class Spacing Rules into the Schematic or PCB design Technology using a CSV file.
+From within the Spacing Rules dialog, you can import Class to Class Spacing Rules into the Schematic or PCB design Technology using a CSV file.

 Using the Import CSV feature